Marketing Strategies

 At this point you're probably asking yourself: should I invest in translation or localisation for my website?
 Both options differ on a strategic level, so the answer may not be black and white.
 Simple translation may be appropriate for some content types in specific markets.
 Localisation is most often required for adapting highly emotive creative marketing content so it clearly resonates across regions.

-Translation alone can be helpful to address many people who speak the same language, even though they may originally come from different countries.
-Translating broadly enables readers to grasp messaging, regardless of their origin.
-This phenomenon frequently happens in the United States with people who speak the same language, such as Spanish.
 While the U.S. has Spanish speakers from many different parts of the world, they embrace varying sets of cultural nuances, phrases, and dialects.
 In this case, a well-crafted, broader translation would purposefully avoid using regional phrases or words from any specific country and acknowledge the broader Spanish market in the localised, U.S. market.

-Translation alone is a less expensive option.
-Some web pages or translation jobs are not so important that they require human translation.
-MotionPoint may use machine translation for one page and human translation for other, more important pages.
 Localisation creates more cohesion, but it is more costly.
 Localisation also requires content verbiage translation upkeep and considers web design as well.
 That can include changing graphics or developing entirely new web pages, depending on the target language and cultural differences from the original website.

 [Button: Get Started with Translating Your Website Today]